-The Hub will coordinate work in three focus areas of Electrification and Energy Systems, Land and Primary Industries, and Power fuels including Hydrogen.
+The Hub will coordinate work in three focus areas of Electrification & Energy Systems, Land & Primary Industries, and Power Fuels including Hydrogen.

 The Hub will establish partnerships and enhance engagement through informal and formal events and meetings, connect industry contacts to research expertise, assist with project plans and bids including with bringing together NSW consortia to pursue national and international funding opportunities, and assist NSW industry and researchers to identify commercialisation pathways, cost-effective use cases and market opportunities for decarbonisation technologies and services.